RealNathanCodes/computer_setup/README.md

+I've not had a chance to test the apt branches yet, I've only tested this on Manjaro so far

 # Ansible Server bootstrapper

 All of the machines and virtual machines in my infrastructure should be controlled from this the machine that this ansible bootstrapper is run on.